- As low as $1,551/Night

 This home features two kitchens and the second one is upstairs, a galley featuring a full size refrigerator, retro apartment stove, dishwasher, and open shelving located on the exposed brick original to the home.
 There's bar seating around an industrial island, ideal for entertaining as the kitchen opens into a comfortable den with another fireplace.

-Through the french doors you'll find the biggest and most chic bedroom in the home.
+Through the french doors you'll find the biggest and most charming bedroom in the home.
 A king bed with a velvet settee at the foot, facing a fireplace.
-This room features storage for a long stay in the chifforobe and a gorgeous vanity.
+This room features storage for a long stay in the chifforobe and a alluring vanity.
 Glass doors open up onto a sleeping porch overlooking Society st. ideal for afternoon naps or appreciating Charleston's breezy evenings and the smell of magnolias.
 You'll find everything you need to relax and feel at home.

 The "Ginger Lily" has been thoughtfully furnished with eclectic vintage pieces, funky artwork, and a collective of plants in neat pots throughout this home adding to this ideal Charleston hideaway.